MISTLab/ROSBuzz/readme.md

 -------

 * Remote Controller:
 The package offers a mavros_msgs/CommandLong service "buzzcmd" to control its state.
+In the "misc" folder a bash script shows how to control the Buzz states from the command line.

 References
 ------